marshallshen/blog/_posts/2026-02-14-who-are-you-if-ai-writes-the-code.md

 I experienced something that probably most software engineers experienced: professional anxiety.
 Not the typical kind—worrying about a project deadline or a difficult bug.
 This was different.
 Deeper.

-I realized that 90% or more of what I "used to" do can now be done by AI.
+I realized that 90% or more of what I used to do can now be done by AI.
 In most cases, better than I could do it.
 I asked myself: what value do I bring?

 The question haunted me.
 I couldn't shake it.

 Then I realized something: this wasn't really about job security.
 It wasn't about whether I could still be useful.
 The source of my anxiety stemmed from the fact that my old identity as a problem solver was changing to a different identity.

 What I was experiencing wasn't professional anxiety.
-It was an **identity crisis**.
+It was an identity crisis.

 Who am I if I'm not the one writing the code?